intrahealth/gofr/docs/user_guide/user_management.md

 PS: Please let the community know if you have use cases for custom account roles.

-## Self-registration

-Administrators may configure the system to allow for anyone to self-register.
-This is under the Configure System tab.
-This option is off by default.

 ## Searching for a user

 Search for a user to view detailed information about the user, such as the user’s groups and roles.